laravel/nova-docs/4.0/customization/assets.md

 ## Overview

-Assets allow you to extend or add additional functionality to Nova without the overhead of Cards or Resource Tools.
-For example, you may wish to override a custom error component to match your branding or intercept Inertia.js interactions and provide additional data to routes.
+Assets allow you to extend or add additional functionality to Nova without the overhead of cards or resource tools.
+For example, you may wish to override a custom error component to match your branding or intercept Inertia interactions and provide additional data to routes.

 ## Defining Assets